acf-quizbowl/acf-quizbowl.github.io/documents/distribution.md

 ## Science [↑](#top)

 ### Math, Computer Science, Astronomy, Earth Science [↑](#top)
-Write your questions on two different areas of study.
+Write questions on two different areas of study.

 ### Any Science [↑](#top)
-This includes engineering and technology questions that don’t fit into any of the fields above and questions that mix clues/concepts from multiple fields.
-You may also write additional questions from one of the “major” fields (biology/chemistry/physics) or questions on a “minor” field (math/computer science/astronomy/earth science) that you didn’t write on above.
+This includes engineering and technology questions that don’t fit into any of the fields above, and questions that mix clues/concepts from multiple fields.

+You may also write additional questions from one of the “major” fields (biology/chemistry/physics), or you may write a question on a “minor” field (math/computer science/astronomy/earth science) that you didn’t already write on above.

 ## Fine Arts [↑](#top)